Emotional changes in pregnancy

 Tackle stressful issues one by one

-It’s harder to cope with pregnancy worries if you have other difficult issues going on in your life – for example, if you’re on your own, or you don’t have family and friends nearby.
-If you feel stressed from having lots of different worries, try to break them down and tackle them one at a time, starting with the ones you have some control over.
+It’s harder to cope with pregnancy worries if you have other difficult things going on in your life.
+For example, you may not have a partner or any family or friends nearby.
+If you’re feeling stressed, try to break your worries down and tackle them one at a time, starting with the ones you have some control over.

 Find out the facts and options

-Often we get most anxious and stressed about things when we don’t have all the facts, so our imaginations fill in the gaps with fear.
-Getting good information about the things that worry you can help a lot.
+Sometimes we get anxious and stressed about things we don’t know much about and the fear of the unknown gets the best of us.
+Getting good information about everything pregnancy-related can help you feel more confident and in control.
 Here are some ways to find out what you may need to know.

 If you are worried about...